The Derived Auslander-Iyama Correspondence: Higher structures and -angulations

 In view of the validity of statement \eqref{it:std=AL}, the above $(d+2)$-angle lies in the class $\pm\pentagon_{j^*\class{m_{d+2}}}$.
 In particular, the exact sequence

 is equivalent to an exact sequence of the form

-Notice that all of the middle terms in the latter exact sequence are projective-injective $\Lambda$-bimodules and, therefore, the class of this sequence in the Hochschild--Tate cohomology $\TateHH{\Lambda}[\gLambda]$ is a unit.
-Consequently, the former (equivalent) sequence also represents a unit in $\TateHH{\Lambda}[\gLambda]$, and hence the $\Lambda$-module ${N\otimes_\Lambda P_{d+1}}$ must be projective-injective, which is what we needed to prove.
+Notice that all of the middle terms in the latter exact sequence are projective-injective $\Lambda$-bimodules and, therefore, by \Cref{rmk:TateUnits}, the class of this sequence in $\TateExt[\Lambda]{N}{N\otimes_{\Lambda}\gLambda}[\bullet,*]$ is a unit.
+Consequently, the former (equivalent) sequence also represents a unit in this bigraded algebra and hence the $\Lambda$-module ${N\otimes_\Lambda P_{d+1}}$ must be projective-injective again by \Cref{rmk:TateUnits}, which is what we needed to prove.
 This finishes the proof of the theorem. \end{proof}

 \Cref{thm:GKO_AL_Massey} and \Cref{prop:std_d+2=Massey} yield the following important corollaries.

 \begin{corollary} Let $\A$ be a small DG category satisfying the assumptions in \Cref{setting:resticted_universal_Massey}.
 Consider the following statements: \begin{enumerate} \item The DG category $\A$ is pre-$(d+2)$-angulated. \item The canonical fully faithful functor